Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 The tangible personal property must be used primarily (50 percent or more of the time) in one of the following manners:

-• To maintain, repair, measure, or test any qualified tangible personal property described by the above, or
+- To maintain, repair, measure, or test any qualified tangible personal property described by the above section (see Qualified Tangible Personal Property) or

-• The generation or production, storage or distribution of electric power
+- In the generation or production, storage or distribution of electric power.

-• For use by a contractor purchasing that property for use in the performance of a construction contract for a qualified person, provided that the qualified person will use the resulting improvement to real property as an integral part of the manufacturing, processing, refining, fabricating, or recycling process, the generation or production, storage or distribution, of electric power, or as a research or storage facility for use in connection with those processes.
-(See Construction Contractor on Industry Topics tab)
+- For use by a contractor purchasing that property for use in the performance of a construction contract for a qualified person, provided that the qualified person will use the resulting improvement to real property as an integral part of the manufacturing, processing, refining, fabricating, or recycling process, the generation or production, storage or distribution, of electric power, or as a research or storage facility for use in connection with those processes.
+(See Construction Contractor on the Industry Topics page.)

-Under the amended law “generation or production” means the activity of making, producing, creating, or converting electric power from sources other than a conventional power source as defined in Section 2805 of the Public Utilities Code.
+“Generation or production” means the activity of making, producing, creating, or converting electric power from sources other than a conventional power source as defined in section 2805 of the Public Utilities Code.
 “Storage and distribution” means storing or distributing through the electric grid, but not transmission of electric power to consumers regardless of source.

-For purposes of this exemption, the manufacturing process begins from the point raw materials are received and introduced into the manufacturing, processing, refining, fabricating, or recycling activity of the qualified person and ending at the point at which the activity has altered the product to its completed form, including packaging, if required.
+For purposes of this exemption, the manufacturing process begins from the point raw materials are received by the qualified person and introduced into the manufacturing, processing, refining, fabricating, or recycling activity of the qualified person and ending at the point at which the activity has altered the product to its completed form, including packaging, if required.